openvinotoolkit/model_server/docs/east_ocr.md

 boxes according to the configured criteria.
 All operations on the images employ OpenCV libraries which are preinstalled in the OVMS.
 Learn more about the [east_ocr custom model](../src/custom_nodes/east_ocr)
 - demultiplexer - output from the Custom node east_ocr have variable batch size.
 In order to match it with the sequential text detection model, the data is split into individuial images with batch size 1 each.
 Such smaller requests can be submitted for inference in parallel to the next Model Node.
 Learn more about the [demultiplexing](./demultiplexer.md)
-- Model crnn - this model recognize the characters included in the input image in the grayscale.
+- Model crnn - this model recognizes characters included in the input image.
 - Response - the output of the whole pipeline combines the recognized `image_texts` with their metadata.
 The metadata are the `text_coordinates` and the `confidence_level` outputs.